SebastienCoste/KafkaMonitor/UI_IMPROVEMENTS.md

 4. **Graph Visualization**: Beautiful and functional network displays
 5. **Professional Feel**: Clean, modern interface suitable for production use

-The UI improvements have transformed the Kafka Trace Viewer from a basic functional tool into a professional, user-friendly application that prioritizes message readability and developer workflow efficiency.
+The UI improvements have transformed the Marauder's Map from a basic functional tool into a professional, user-friendly application that prioritizes message readability and developer workflow efficiency.